aws-samples/mwaa-disaster-recovery/PYPIDOC.md

 dag:DAG = factory.create_restore_dag()
 ```

-Here is the sample of the restore workflow:
+Here is a sample run of the restore workflow:

 ![Restore Workflow](https://github.com/aws-samples/mwaa-disaster-recovery/blob/main/design/RestoreRun.png?raw=true)

+Please note that `variable` and `connection` tables are handled specially during the restore process.
+You can specify a restore strategy to be applied for these two tables by setting `DR_VARIABLE_RESTORE_STRATEGY` and `DR_CONNECTION_RESTORE_STRATEGY` Airflow variables.
+These variables can take on of the following values:

+1. **DO_NOTHING**: As the name suggests, this strategy will not restore the variable and connection tables from the backup.
+This strategy is particularly useful if your MWAA environments have been configured to use [AWS Secrets Manager](https://docs.aws.amazon.com/mwaa/latest/userguide/connections-secrets-manager.html) for storing variables and connections.

+2. **APPEND**: With this strategy, the restore workflow will not overwrite existing entries of the variable and connection tables and only add missing entries from the backup.

+3. **REPLACE**: This strategy will overwrite existing variable and connections from backup.

+Note that these two Airflow variables are treated specially and are unaffected by the restore process of the `variable` table.
+In the absence of these variables, the default value of `APPEND` is used for both `variable` and `connection` restores.

 Note that you will need an empty database for restore to work.
-To cleanup the database before restore, please use the [cleanup_metadata](#metadata-cleanup-dag) DAG discussed next.
+To cleanup the database before restore, please use the `cleanup_metadata` DAG discussed next.

 ### Metadata Cleanup DAG